harrunisk/WifiPacketAnalysis/README.md

 ~~~
 When we finish to configure It should be : [Logstash.yml](https://raw.githubusercontent.com/harrunisk/WifiPacketAnalysis/master/logstash.conf).
 #### Troubleshoot
 If it doesn't work, create a new Logstash.conf and copy content of Logstash.yml into this file.
-Copy newly create Logstash.conf into bin folder which in Logstash installation folder.
+Copy newly created Logstash.conf into bin folder in which Logstash installation folder.
 Run logstash with newly created Logstash.conf file as the following:
 ~~~
 ./logstash -f Logstash.conf
 ~~~